KavyaSriArroju/UMBC-DATA606-Capstone/docs/proposal.md

 To facilitate the integration of renewable energy
 To create successful bidding strategies within the energy business.

+## Research Questions

+This project aims to answer the following research questions:

+1. What daily patterns exist in hourly electricity demand in the PJME region?
+2. Are there strong weekly or seasonal trends in electricity consumption?
+3. Which time-based features (hour of day, day of week, month) most influence electricity demand?
+4. Can historical hourly load data be used to build an accurate short-term electricity load forecasting model?
+5. How well can baseline regression or time-series models predict future electricity demand?

 # 2. Data

 ## Data Source